How to be a confident parent in front of your whole family… even if your kids act wild.

 Do: Teach your children manners

-I’ve heard from many mothers of little ones whose in-laws don’t approve of their parenting style.
+I’ve heard from many mothers of little ones whose in-laws or extended family don’t approve of their parenting style.
 This creates confusion, shame, and doubt in a mother’s heart.

 Am I doing a bad job?